OctavioProfeta/OctavioProfeta.github.io/index.md

 #### Sentiment analysis

 {: style="text-align: justify;"}

-{: style="text-align: justify;"}
 Okay, war is bad, we've said it before.
 But is it really ?
-Let's take a look at the compound sentiment of the movies that have a war-related genre, compared to all other movies:
+Let's take a look at the compound sentiment of the movie plots that have a war-related genre, compared to all other movie plots:

 <p style="text-align:center">
 <iframe src="compound_sentiment.html" width="750px" height="500px" frameborder="0"></iframe>
 </p>

 {: style="text-align: justify;"}
 Well... it *is* really bad.
 We can first point out that, generaly, movies tend to have a more negative compound sentiment to them.
-However, we can cleary see that war-related movie perfom worse than other movies when it comes to happy stuff.
-Not only do they have less possitve sentiment in general, they also have more movies that are extremely negative.
+However, we can cleary see that war-related movies perfom worse than other movies when it comes to happy stuff.
+Not only do they have less positive sentiment in general, they also have more movies that are extremely negative.
 Fair enough, war is not a happy subject.
 Bummer.

 #### Ratings